 The Boys in the Boat (Young Readers’ Edition) by Daniel James Brown

-This is the young readers’ edition of the highly acclaimed book about the outstanding team of rowers from the University of Washington who overcame the odds to win Olympic gold in 1936.
+In 1936 an unlikely team of rowers from the University of Washington overcame the odds to win Olympic gold.
 The story follows the tumultuous upbringing of Joe Rantz during the Great Depression and his strong motivation to better his life.
 What happens at the Olympics in Germany is edge of your seat drama.

 Outcasts United by Warren St. John

 When Luma Mufleh saw a ragtag group of immigrant boys playing a pick-up game of soccer in her suburb outside of Atlanta, she felt sure she could make a team out of them.
-With little money, no field, an unsupportive mayor, and language barriers, Luma used her no-nonsense approach to turn this team of 10-18-year-olds into a formidable team.
+With little money, no field, an unsupportive mayor, and language barriers, Luma used her no-nonsense approach to turn these 10-18 year olds into an impressive team.

 42 Is Not a Number by Doreen Rappaport

 Jackie Robinson is a hero for standing up for his rights and becoming the first black player to be accepted into the major leagues in 1947.
 Even after he became a Dodgers team member, he faced racism and segregation.
 Fans saw the injustice and rallied behind him.

 The Greatest: Muhammad Ali by Walter Dean Myers